rhysd/actionlint/docs/usage.md

 `|` and transformed with `printf "%q"`.
 Most useful action would be `json` as we already used it in the above JSON example.
 It serializes the given object into JSON string followed by newline character.

+Note that special characters escaped with back slash like `\n` in the format string are automatically unespcaed.

 ### Exit status

 `actionlint` command exits with one of the following exit statuses.